rafalp/Misago-Docs/docs/settings/Core.md

 This mechanism doesn't delete user posts, polls or attachments, but attempts to anonymize any data about user left behind after user is deleted.

-## `MISAGO_ENABLE_DOWNLOAD_OWN_DATA`

-Enables users to learn what data about them is being held by the site without having to contact site's administrators.
-This is provided by the "Download data" option becoming available on the "Change your options" page.

 ## `MISAGO_IP_STORE_TIME`

 Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
 Change this setting to `None` or `0` to never remove old IP addresses stored in your database.